 Diamondback really starts working its magic as it soars up its second hill and offers a sweet, sustained burst of airtime.
 At 193 feet, the coaster's second drop is nearly as long as its first.

 And the airtime Diamondback delivers as it swiftly and smoothly slithers up its third hill is even more sustained and sweeter than the previous dose.
-If this is the "mean" ride's venom, I don't want any antidote.
+If this is the "mean" ride's venom, you probably wouldn't want any antidote.

 Sinfully Smooth and Slithery